pnnl/ruleset-checking-tool/docs/ruleset_functions/get_fuels_modeled_in_RMR.md

 # get_fuels_modeled_in_RMR

-**Description:** Get a list of the fuels used in the P-RMR.
+**Description:** Get a list of the fuels used in the RMR.
 Includes fuels used by HVAC systems including terminal units, chillers, boilers, ExternalFluidSources, and SWHs.

 **Inputs:**
-- **U, P, or B-RMR**: To determine a list of the fuels used in the P-RMR.
+- **U, P, or B-RMR**: To determine a list of the fuels used in the RMR.
 Includes fuels used by HVAC systems including terminal units, chillers, boilers, ExternalFluidSources, and SWHs in the RMR.

 **Returns:**
 - **fuels_list_x**: A list that saves all the fuels modeled in the RMR.